davidrhoden/davidrhoden-basic-netlify/timeline/texaco-toy-1972.md

 ---
 title: I liked playing with my toy Texaco station.
 date: 1972-12-26T10:00:00.000Z
-summary: We weren't able to take it when we moved to Chattanooga.
 excerpt: We weren't able to take it when we moved to Chattanooga.
 category: timeline
 image: /static/img/timeline/texaco-toy-1972.jpg